yuyue2013/klipper/docs/S-Curve.md

    slicers will generate mostly connected lines at the top, bottom and infill, preventing toolhead from stopping for most of the moves.
 This has the most positive effect if `square_corner_velocity` is set reasonably high.
- * S-Curve acceleration does not work well with `[bed_meshing]` feature currently.
-As mentioned above, S-Curve acceleration slows down short moves.
-   Incidentally, bed meshing segments long moves into short ones to account for the bed surface height changes.
-This can lead to inconsistent acceleration across the print area depending on segmentation density.
-If you must use bed meshing, you can set fade_start < fade_end options in `[bed_meshing]` section to small values (i.e. a few millimeters) to stop Z-height adjustments early and set `max_jerk` to a reasonably high value (around 50000 or more) to make sure the print is not too slow during these initial few millimeters.